 Improves writing at the paragraph level by focusing on structure, mechanics, and editing.
 Familiarizes students with source-based compositions.
 Emphasizes pre-college level reading of fiction and nonfiction with attention to formal responses to reading.
-Offered pass/no-pass only.
 Units do not apply to the associate degree.